 Sin is always active.

 Sin itself is an evil act, or thought, a transgression, something we commit and do.
+Being sinful is a state of being, a measurement of our character, which changes over time according to the choices we make in life.

 But, It’s So Unfair What Adam Did!